(410 ILCS 45/2)

 Department, within 48 hours of receipt of verification, all

-lead analyses above permissible limits set forth in rule performed in their facility.
+lead analyses equal to or above an elevated blood lead level performed in their facility.
 The information included in the

 clinical laboratories report shall include, but not be limited to, the child's